smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Each Retransmitting Device, after pairing, MUST keep a Routing Table: list of (TARGET-ID,BUS-ID,INTRA-BUS-ID) tuples.
 Routing Table has semantics of "next hop to route packet addressed to TARGET-ID".
 TODO: omitting BUS-ID if there is only one bus, size reporting to Root (as # of entries).

+Routing Tables SHOULD be stored in a 'canonical' way (ordered from lower TARGET-IDs to higher ones; duplicate entries for the same TARGET-ID are currently prohibited); this is necessary to simplify calculations of the Routing Table checksums.
+TODO: specify Routing-Table-Checksum field

 On non-Retransmitting Devices, Routing Table is rudimentary: it contains only one row with TARGET-ID=0: (0,BUS-ID,INTRA-BUS-ID).
 Moreover, on non-Retransmitting Devices Routing Table is OPTIONAL; if non-Retransmitting Device does not keep Routing Table - it MUST be reflected in a TODO CAPABILITIES flag during "pairing"; in this case Root MUST send requests specifying target

 All Routing Tables on both Retransmitting and non-Retransmitting Devices are essentially copies of "Master Routing Tables" which are kept on Root.
 It is a responsibility of Root to maintain Routing Tables for all the Devices (both Retransmitting and non-Retransmitting); it is up to Root which entries to store in each Routing Table.
+In some cases, Routing Table might need to be truncated; in this case, it is responsibility of Root to use VIA field in Target-Address (see below) to ensure that the packet can be routed given the Routing Tables present.
+In any case, Routing Table MUST be able to contain at least one entry, with TARGET-ID=0 (Root).
+This guarantees that path to Root can always be found without VIA field.

 TODO: no mobile non-Retransmitting (TODO reporting 'mobile' in pairing CAPABILITIES, plus heuristics), priorities (low->high): non-Retransmitting, Retransmitting.